 Therefore,

-\section{Motivation and constraints of the RADES project}
+\section{Motivation and Constraints of the RADES Project}

-As a summary of the last section, the experimental parameters that optimize the detected power, the sensitivity and the scanning rate can be identified in eq. \ref{Pd}, \ref{Cav2} and \ref{dmadt}, respectively.
-From the cavity side, it is evident that the most important parameter is the external magnetic field $B_e$, followed by the volume and the loaded quality factor of the cavity, the form factor for the axion-coupling electromagnetic mode and the noise temperature of the system, which, due to the Friis formula \cite{Pozar1998}, is mainly determined by the physical temperature of the cavity and the noise temperature of the first amplifier.\\
+As a summary of the last section, the experimental parameters that optimize the detected power, the sensitivity, and the scanning rate can be identified in (\ref{Pd}), (\ref{Cav2}), and~(\ref{dmadt}), respectively.
+On the cavity side, it is evident that the most important parameter is the external magnetic field $B_e$, followed by the volume and the loaded quality factor of the cavity, the form factor for the axion-coupling electromagnetic mode, and the noise temperature of the system, which, due to the Friis formula \cite{Pozar1998}, is mainly determined by the physical temperature of the cavity and the noise temperature of the first amplifier.

-A figure of merit for the magnet in this kind of experiments is the magnetic volume $B_e^2V$.
-However it is usually difficult to design a haloscope that fills completely the available volume and, so, the potential of the magnet is underused.
-This was the case and the main motivation of the RADES project.
-Taking into account the upper limit for the ADMX prospects in the next years \cite{Stern2016}, RADES aimed to explore higher masses, but this leads to smaller resonant cavities, since the resonant frequency depends, in general, inversely on the dimensions of the cavity.\\
+A figure of merit for the magnet in this kind of experiment is the magnetic volume $B_e^2V$.
+However, it is usually difficult to design a haloscope that fills completely the available volume, so the potential of the magnet is underused.
+This was the main motivation of the RADES project.
+Taking into account the upper limit for the ADMX prospects in the next few years \cite{Stern2016}, RADES aimed to explore higher masses, but these lead to smaller resonant cavities, since the resonant frequency depends, in general, inversely on the dimensions of the cavity.

 For instance, continuing with the ADMX case, the resonant frequency of a circular cavity for TM modes is given by